 Day Services-Adult is the provision of regularly scheduled, individualized activities in a non-residential setting, separate from the person's private residence or other residential living arrangements.
 Group and individual participation in activities that include daily living and other skills that enhance community participation and meaningful days for each person are provided.
-Personal choice of activities as well as food, community must be documented and maintained in each person's record.
+Personal choice of activities as well as food, community participation, etc. is required and must be documented and maintained in each person's record.